rideragung/wisata-kreatif/README.md

 ## To Run This Project You Must :

-- Use folder MVC2 as root (MVC2/public)
+- Use folder wisata-kreatif as root (wisata-kreatif/public)
 - Adjust the database configuration on Model
 - Run the Database on src/database